inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 You like to ink at you're immune to e stuff
 (Oh Yeah!)
-It's closer to e tru to say you can't get enough;
+It's clr to e tru to say you can't get enough;
 You know you're gonna have to  it,
 You're addicted to love!"
 		-- Robert Palmer